-4.10 Overdose (symptoms, emergency procedures, antidotes), if necessary

-Acute tolerance to overdose has been demonstrated up to 10 times the recommended dose of 2 mg/kg in the dog (i.e. up to 20 mg/kg), up to 5 times the recommended dose of 5 mg/kg in the cat (i.e. up to 25 mg/kg) and up to 3 times the recommended dose in the rabbit (i.e. up to 15 mg/kg).
-These excessive doses delivered over 60 seconds caused apnoea and a temporary decrease in mean arterial blood pressure.
+4.10 Overdose (symptoms, emergency procedures, antidotes), if necessary recommended dose of 5 mg/kg in the cat (i.e. up to 25 mg/kg).
+For both dogs and cats, these excessive doses delivered over 60 seconds cause apnoea and a temporary decrease in mean arterial blood pressure.
 The decrease in blood pressure is not life threatening and is compensated for by changes in heart rate.
 These animals can be treated solely by intermittent positive pressure ventilation (if required) with either room air or, preferably, oxygen.
 Recovery is rapid with no residual effects.